How do credit cards work?

 This is one of the most difficult questions we're asked.
 The issue is that the question wrongly assumes all credit cards are the same type and do the same job.

-Some are best for spending on, others for borrowing, travelling abroad, protecting purchases, giving rewards and more.
-To help ensure you have the right card(s) for the right purpose(s), simply answer each of the questions below to find out if you can save.
+Some are best for spending on, others for borrowing, travelling abroad with, protecting purchases, giving rewards and more.
+To help ensure you have the right card(s) for the right purpose(s), simply answer each of the questions below and follow the relevant links for more info and top picks.

 1. Do you already have credit or store card(s) you pay interest on?
 If yes, first check out a 0% balance transfer card as they offer the longest interest-free periods, or an all-rounder card if you also need to continue spending, as they offer 0% on both transfers and new purchases.